EmiliaZabrzanska/synthetic_triage/README.md

 2) trains a **RandomForestClassifier** on the synthetic data, and
 3) serves an interactive UI to predict a triage recommendation.

-> ⚠️ **Educational demo only — not medical advice.** Do not use for real clinical decisions.

 ## Features
 - One-time model build at app startup (`@st.cache_resource`)
 - Clean UI for inputs (age, symptoms, days sick)